Thinking of getting your own video? Check out our animated video page for more information and video examples.

 Raising brand awareness: A commercial video is the perfect way to reach a new audience.
 Unlike other videos in your library that are created to add value to the lives of existing customers, commercial videos are promoted through paid channels and can reach new target markets to increase your brand awareness.

 Increasing conversions: An animated commercial video is a great way to increase conversions on a digital marketing initiative.
-Whether your goal is to earn more subscribers, increase demo inquiries, acquire new leads, or drive more downloads, explaining your product’s benefits through a commercial video can communicate your value and give your audience the information they need to convert.
+Whether your goal is to earn more subscribers, increase demo inquiries, acquire new leads, or drive more downloads, explaining your product’s benefits through a commercial or product video can communicate your value and give your audience the information they need to convert.

 Increasing sales: 76% of businesses who use video say it’s helped them increase sales, and 81% of viewers have purchased a product or service after watching a brand’s video.
 This dynamic, hyper-engaging media is an ideal way to capture the attention of your target audience and convince them to make a purchase.